andressaabreuzup/crystal-typescript-api-stack/README.md

 After the base Template, you can use the **`OpenAPI Plugin`** to add the ability to generate a base code of Lambdas, following the Hexagonal model.
 Thus, the code is ready for the business rules development.

-Stack was developed following all good software architecture practices, such as
+The Stack was developed following the best software architecture practices, such as:
 - Clean Architecture;
 - Constant updating of plugins and templates focusing on keeping up with the technological modernization of the market, in addition to ensuring compatibility with previous versions;
 - Easily testable code;